To recognize leadership and contributions toward the advancement of the profession of chemistry.

 Nomination forms and seconding letters must be received by Monday, December 5, 2022.

-Note: The 2022 Florida Annual Meeting and Exposition (FAME 2022) will be held August 4th-6th, 2022 at Innisbrook Resort and Golf Club near Tampa, FL.
-The award recipients for 2020-2022 to give an address at the meeting during symposium related to their recipient’s research interests.
+Note: The 2023 Florida Annual Meeting and Exposition (FAME 2022) will be held June 1st-3rd 2023 at Innisbrook Resort and Golf Club near Tampa, FL.
+The award recipient for 2023 to give an address at the meeting during symposium related to their recipient’s research interests.
 Nominators should confirm that the nominee can be present to participate in the meeting program and to receive the Award.